CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 ## Debugging the plugin

-idk lol.
-Println.

-I think gradle internally supports remote debugging through a system property
+~~idk lol.
+Println.~~ Breakpoints seem to work now?
+I don't think breakpoints work if you hit the "refresh gradle" button, but debugging tasks like `clean` works and can hit breakpoints inside the gradle plugin

-## Common problems (for consumers)
+## Common problems for consumers

 *Weird NPEs when only sketching in the build.gradle:* Currently it crashes if a set of mappings is not defined.
 Ideally it should skip mappings-related tasks instead, or use some kind of passthrough mappings instead of `null`.
 Hm.

 *`Failed to provide null:unspecified:null : conf/packages.csv`:* Mapping parsing, jar remapping, or something else in that area blew up.
-If this failed due to missing `packages.csv`, use a mcp zip merged with a forge zip; this is janky as hell I know you shouldn't have to do this. want to fix that.
+If this failed due to missing `packages.csv`, use a mcp zip merged with a forge zip. want to fix that.

 # Just taking notes

 How far is it safe to diverge from Loom's practices?
 I mean obviously there's no point in trying to keep up with upstream changes in Loom patch-for-patch, we're way too far gone by this point.
 Some stuff is the way it is due to this project's history as a cursed frankenstein plugin that was taped together, other stuff is the way it is for a good reason.

 Same for "removing remnants of fabric", it's very possible that someone could make some "fabric loader on top of forge" bullshit and i don't want to close the door to that right away lolll

-## differences between disaster-time and other voldelooms

-* i auto configure the forge maven repository
-  * maybe this isn't such a good idea to do automatically? break it out into a helper function
-  * basically it needs a little `metadataSources` workaround on gradle 5+ and it's annoying
-* cryptic corrupt-zip errors when your mcp zip is fucked: i at least throw an exception when i see a 0 byte file

-### and things i want to add

-Figure out why sources don't attach themself correctly in intellij, "find usages" is broken, etc

-try and clean things up, remove remnants of fabric where appropriate

-Run configs would be an obvious huge bonus... lol

 ## gradle support woes